Licensing and Certification

 Emergency Preparedness Rule

-Emergency preparedness resources and surveyor tool.
+Emergency preparedness resources and surveyor tools.

 Emergency Preparedness Requirements for Medicare and Medicaid Participating Providers and Suppliers